hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 25**

--　 D. Implement routinely scheduled failovers of your databases 　 64％ -　 Explanation Option D, implementing routinely scheduled failovers of your databases, is the best option in this scenario.
+- D. Implement routinely scheduled failovers of your databases 64％
+- Option D, implementing routinely scheduled failovers of your databases, is the best option in this scenario.
 This ensures that if the primary database crashes, the replica will automatically be promoted to the master and take over database operations, preventing any downtime or data loss.
 This can be achieved by setting up automatic failover mechanisms or by manually promoting the replica to the master as soon as the primary database goes down.

 <hr />